 A lot of their tools are actually free, so there is nothing that’s holding you back.
 Click here to check out PersonalCapital.

-By now, you may see that passive income isn’t its all made out to be.
+By now, you may see that passive income isn’t what it’s all made out to be.
 If you don’t have money, you’ll need to put in some time upfront to obtain passive income.
-If you’re in a position that you have money you can put towards building passive income for yourself, then you have that many more options to garner passive income.
+If you’re in a position where you have the money you can put towards building passive income for yourself, then you have that many more options to garner passive income.

 There is no way around these two facts (that you need either time or money) when it comes to passive income.
 However, it’s a real thing and entirely achievable.

-Use this list as a guide to diversify yourself passive income sources.
+Use this list as a guide to diversifying your passive income sources.
 Create a plan, stick to it, and you’ll be surprised what is possible.
 With this list, it’s entirely possible to earn a living passively.
 Put in the time, sew seeds, work, and you will reap.

 What’s your favorite passive income idea from the list?
 Have another lucrative one that wasn’t included?
 Comment them down below!

 Dustyn FergusonDustyn is a personal finance aficionado and the founder of Dime Will Tell where he writes about the experiences he's had with saving money, being debt-free, and building side hustles.
 He's been featured as an expert resource in publications like Huffington Post, Go Banking Rates, & Reader's Digest.

 Join our community of 1,542 people that are learning how to save more and earn more money every month, straight to your inbox.